Ma-Marcinowski/Verificational-Model/README.md

     * Preprocessing v0.1 (except for split of extracts into patches);

-    * Training dataset - CVL database subset of 1415 document images by 283 writers - 14150 image pairs (7075 positive and 7075 negative instances);
+    * Training dataset - CVL database subset of 1415 document images by 283 writers - 14150 image pairs (equal number of positive and negative instances;

     * Validation dataset - CVL database subset of 189 document images by 27 writers - 646 image pairs (319 positive and 327 negative instances).